hoshino06/hoshino06.github.io/content/publications.ja.md

 ### 国際会議録

+1. H. Hoshino, E. Furutani, Tuning of hypnosis controller based on FRIT for Wiener systems with dead time, Proceedings of the 22nd World Congress of the International Federation of Automatic Control (IFAC2023), Yokohama, July 9-14, Japan (2023) (accepted).

-1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022), Online, December 12-15 (2022), accepted.
+1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022),  pp.462-465, Online, December 12-15 (2022). [[IEICE](10.34385/proc.71.C2L-D-04)]

-1. Y. Irie, H. Hoshino, K. Furusawa, K. Okada, E. Furutani, Profitability analysis of photovoltaics and battery storages using screening curve method: A study on the interaction between PV/battery share and prices of electricity spot market, CIGRE 2022 Kyoto Symposium, C000108, April 5-8 (2022).
+1. Y. Irie, H. Hoshino, K. Furusawa, K. Okada, E. Furutani, Profitability analysis of photovoltaics and battery storages using screening curve method: A study on the interaction between PV/battery share and prices of electricity spot market, Proceedings of the CIGRE 2022 Kyoto Symposium, C000108, Kyoto, April 5-8 (2022).

 1. H. Hoshino, E. Furutani, T. Sugawara, T. Takeda, Y. Sawanobori, G. Shirakami, Physiological modeling of concentration-effect relationship for nondepolarizing neuromuscular blocking drugs, the 42nd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC2020), pp. 5202-5207, via the EMBS Virtual Academy, July 20-24 (2020). [[IEEE](https://ieeexplore.ieee.org/abstract/document/9175229)]